Nationals vs. Padres Player Props Betting Odds

-Sportsbooks have set player props for Juan Soto, Lane Thomas and others when the San Diego Padres visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.
+Juan Soto and Lane Thomas are two of the top players with prop bets for the taking when the San Diego Padres and the Washington Nationals square off at Nationals Park on Thursday (first pitch at 4:05 PM ET).

 Bet on this matchup or its props with DraftKings!